Do women need to

 to get any respect?

 I’m currently working on reviews of lip balms, having noticed that they are carried by most of the women featured in the What’s in Your Bag series.
-I wasn’t too sure at first about this step away from office products and coffee makers so I asked reviewer Sharon Jackson of Bay Web Designs for her opinion.
+I wasn’t too sure at first about this step away from office products and coffee makers so I asked reviewer Sharon Jackson of Path 42 for her opinion.

 Sharon said she thought it would be a fun thing to do, and suggested we might like to consider other ways of ‘keeping fresh, professional and yet look good’, like hand and face wipes.
 She added ‘Unfortunately in some ways but women need to look good at all times to get any respect it seems.’

 What a thought-provoking remark.
 There has been a lot in the press and social media lately about the small numbers of women in broadcasting, government and public life.
 Then there was the storm over the Women Who Eat on Tubes Facebook page and the Circle Line Lunch Party that was organised in protest.